Queen Marie Antoinette in Portraits

 But, before the wind of history howled for Marie Antoinette, she was well-known for amassing artworks of extraordinary opulence and beauty.
 In particular, the queen ordered a lot of portraits by Élisabeth Louise Vigée Le Brun, as well as some by other artists.
 Here we have gathered some of them.

-1. Marie Antoinette at the age of thirteen
+1. Marie Antoinette at the Age of 13

 This miniature portrait was sent to the Dauphin – the hair of the French crown, to show him what his future bride looked like.
 As a result, he must have been impressed.

 This portrait by Le Brun was one of those which was exhibited during the artist’s first Salon attendance.
 It caused some controversy, as the muslin chemise dress was considered “too pastoral” for a portrait of royalty.
 Here, Marie Antoinette wears a gown in a style called gaulle, meaning a simple white muslin dress that fits relatively loosely over the body with a sash around the waist.

 After causing controversy with the previous portrait, Vigée Le Brun quickly prepared another one to exhibit at the Salon.
 This time, she dressed the queen in a more classic, blue-gray Lyon silk dress.

 For Marie Antoinette, the harp was the perfect way to entertain and perhaps show off for her guests.
 It also allowed for a more intimate perspective of the Queen, as she is shown not yet dressed in her full regalia.
 Instead, she wears a morning gown and holds herself most elegantly in the center of the room.